CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-api.md

 # REST API v2

+Warning: You are viewing the documentation for the old REST API.
+We recommend using [version 3](../restv3/rest-api.md) or higher of the REST API.

 The REST API allows you to retrieve and update the data that is stored inside Copernica from out of your own website or app.
 You can write your own scripts that send requests and instructions to our servers to fetch this data or